Fangli-Ying/FAE/README.md

 # Project Page for our paper
-Enhancing Multimodal Video Summarization via Temporal and Semantic Alignment
+Enhancing Multimodal Video Summarization via Temporal and Semantic Alignment.